Anthrocon/www/content/Venue/hotel/index.md

 ### Omni William Penn Hotel

 Located a few blocks from the convention center, the breathtakingly luxurious Omni William Penn is a leisurely 5-6 minute walk away.
-This grand hotel is world-famous for its majestic atmosphere and the superior comfort of its rooms. **NOTE: This hotel has a minimum check-in age of 21 years old**.
+This grand hotel is world-famous for its majestic atmosphere and the superior comfort of its rooms.

+**NOTE: This hotel has a minimum check-in age of 21 years old.**

 **1 King Bed or 2 Double Bed Room:** $209/night